awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_invites.md

 **To view or cancel invitations that are sent from your organization to other accounts \(console\)**

 1. Sign in to the Organizations console at [https://console\.aws\.amazon\.com/organizations/](https://console.aws.amazon.com/organizations/)\.
-You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](http://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization's master account\.
+You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization's master account\.

 1. Choose the **Invitations** tab\.
 All invitations that are sent from your organization and their current status are listed here\.
 **Note**
 Accepted, canceled, and declined invitations continue to appear in the list for 30 days\.
-After that, they are deleted and no longer appear in the list\.
+After that, they're deleted and no longer appear in the list\.

 1. For any open invitations that you want to cancel, under the **Actions** column, choose **Cancel**\.